sohammandal/agentic-voice-assistant/docs/architecture.md

 A typical product recommendation query flows like this:

 1. **User speaks**

-   - In the Streamlit UI, the user records or uploads audio
+   * In the Streamlit UI, the user records or uploads audio

 2. **ASR**

-   - `ASRProcessor.encode_audio(path)` uses Whisper to transcribe the audio
+   * `ASRProcessor.encode_audio(path)` uses Whisper to transcribe the audio
-   - Transcribed text is shown in the UI and passed to the LangGraph workflow
+   * Transcribed text is shown in the UI and passed to the LangGraph workflow

 3. **LangGraph multi agent workflow**

-   - `run_graph(user_text, state)` in `graph.py`
+   * `run_graph(user_text, state)` in `graph.py`
-   - Updates the persistent `LGState` and returns `response_text` plus logs
+   * Updates the persistent `LGState` and returns `response_text` plus logs

 4. **TTS**

-   - The first paragraph of `response_text` is converted to speech using `TTSProcessor.decode_audio`
+   * The first paragraph of `response_text` is converted to speech using `TTSProcessor.decode_audio`
-   - The audio is played in the Streamlit app
+   * The audio is played in the Streamlit app

 5. **UI rendering**

-   - The full `response_text` is split into:
+   * The full `response_text` is split into:

-     - A short spoken answer (first paragraph)
+     * A short spoken answer (first paragraph)
-     - A structured product section that is parsed into a comparison table
+     * A structured product section that is parsed into a comparison table
-   - Remaining markdown shows the catalog and web item cards plus citations
+   * Remaining markdown shows the catalog and web item cards, citations, and an optional price conflict summary when catalog and web prices disagree

 ---